Our Board

 Etika Rupeni

-Etika Rupeni is currently the Regional Coordinator for the Pacific Islands Roundtable for Nature Conservation and Regional Learning Coordinator for the ADB-Coral Triangle in the Pacific since 2009.
+Etika Rupeni has been the Regional Coordinator for the Pacific Islands Roundtable for Nature Conservation and the Regional Learning Coordinator for the ADB-Coral Triangle in the Pacific since 2009.
 Rupeni also served as the Institutional Development advisor for the Asia/Pacific Locally Managed Marine Areas.
-During his work as the Regional Programme Manager of Foundation of the Peoples of the South Pacific International (FSPI) Communities and Coasts program, he lead coastal resource management efforts in Solomon Islands, Vanuatu, Kiribati and Tuvalu.
+During his work as the Regional Programme Manager of Foundation of the Peoples of the South Pacific International (FSPI) Communities and Coasts program, he led coastal resource management efforts in Solomon Islands, Vanuatu, Kiribati, and Tuvalu.
 He formerly held management roles as Country Director for World Wide Fund For Nature and Deputy Director for Wildlife Conservation Society – Pacific Office, working on Fiji-based conservation projects in marine, forest, watershed, climate adaptation and eco-regional planning for the last 15 years.

 Terri Beth Sims